njonsson/cape/README.markdown

     require 'cape'

     Cape do
+      # Enumerate all Rake tasks.
       each_rake_task do |t|
         # Do something interesting with this hash:
         # * t[:name] -- the full name of the task
         # * t[:parameters] -- the names of task arguments
         # * t[:description] -- documentation on the task, including parameters
+      end

+      # Enumerate the Rake task 'foo' or the tasks in the 'foo' namespace.
+      each_rake_task 'foo' do |t|
+        # ...
       end
     end